alanplotko/Dash/README.md

 Upon executing the app, the dashboard will open up and provide access to a variety of information retrieved through the modules that the user opts in to use.

+## Upcoming Changes

+Dash relies on Python modules which load HTML onto the screen.
+I plan on moving Dash to Node.js and using JavaScript Web APIs to gather information.
+Users can opt to highlight particular Facebook pages, Facebook group posts, subreddits, Twitter users, etc. They can also choose to sort sources into custom catagories.
+The interface design will be minimal and will potentially follow material design standards.

 ## Screenshots

 ### Installation Front Page